grscheller/boring-math/README.md

 # Boring Math Library

 Collection of Python PyPI projects of a mathematical nature.
-All under the `bm` namespace.
+All under the `boring-math` namespace.
 The purpose of this collection is to host and provide infrastructure for my Python mathematical hobby projects.

 - **integer-math** - number theory and combinatorics